jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_6_Data_Aquisition.md

 Say we want to download a single .fastq file from a dataset.
 We'll use **fasterq-dump** within the **sra-tools** suite of tools to do this.

-First, I look up the SRR number of the .fastq file I want to download.
+First, look up the SRR number of the .fastq file you want to download.
 Let's pick the first on this SRA Run Selector page.

 <p align="center">
 <img width="700" alt="SRA" src="https://github.com/jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/blob/main/Images/SRA.png">